oreillymedia/production-resources/index.md

 ## The O'Reilly Style Guide and Word List

 Looking for guidance on our house style?
 Check out our [style guide](http://oreillymedia.github.io/production-resources/styleguide/).

+## Production Overview

+Want to know how production works?
+Look at the [overview page](http://oreillymedia.github.io/production-resources/overview/).